Beth Comstock

-Elizabeth "Beth" Comstock is an American business executive.
+Elizabeth Comstock (born 1960) is an American business executive.
 She is a former vice chair of General Electric.
-She operated GE Business Innovations, which developed new businesses, markets and service models; drives brand value and partners to enhance GE's inventive culture.
+She operated GE Business Innovations, a division focused on new business and service models.
 This unit includes GE Lighting, Current, GE Ventures & Licensing and GE sales, marketing and communications.

-Personal life
+Early life and education

-Comstock was born in Morgantown, West Virginia, to a schoolteacher mother and a dentist father.
+Comstock was born in 1960 in Morgantown, West Virginia, to a schoolteacher mother and a dentist father.
 She is the oldest of three children.
 Her family moved to the Shenandoah Valley in Virginia where she spent her primary school years.
 Comstock graduated from The College of William and Mary in 1982 with a Bachelor of Science in biology and a minor in anthropology.

 Career

+Early Career and NBC

-Realizing she "want[ed] to tell stories about science", Comstock interned at a public radio station, afterwards transitioning to local television reporting in Virginia and public-access television in Washington, D.C.
-She moved to NBC as a publicity coordinator in the mid-1980s.
-After stints at CBS and Turner Broadcasting, she was brought back to NBC News for a turnaround project after a "fake news" scandal nearly collapsed the division.
-Based on this success, Comstock was recognized by Jack Welch and promoted to higher-level roles inside GE, which owned NBC at the time.
+Motivated by a desire to 'tell stories about science,' Comstock interned at a public radio station before transitioning to local television reporting in Virginia and public-access television in Washington, D.C.
+In the mid-1980s, she joined NBC as a publicity coordinator.
+Following roles at CBS and Turner Broadcasting, she returned to NBC News to assist with a turnaround project in the wake of a fabricated-news scandal that had severely impacted the division.

-In 2003, Comstock began serving as GE's chief marketing and commercial officer, the first CMO in more than 20 years, and created Ecomagination in 2005 as an initiative to drive positive environmental impact from GE and its customers.
+In 2003, Comstock began serving as GE's chief marketing and commercial office.
 From 2006, she was President of Integrated Media at NBC Universal overseeing ad sales, marketing and research, and led the company's digital efforts including Peacock Equity, acquiring iVillage.com and oversaw the founding of Hulu.
-Comstock was eventually promoted to Vice Chair of GE.
-In October 2017, she stepped down from this role to focus on new opportunities.
+Comstock served as Vice Chair of GE from September 1, 2015, until October 6, 2017, when she stepped down as part of a broader executive reshuffle led by then-CEO John Flannery.

-In Sept 2018, Comstock released her first book "Imagine It Forward: Courage, Creativity and the Power of Change".